desmos-labs/desmos/x/subspaces/spec/02-concepts.md

 An optional description of the section topic.

 ## User Group
-User group is a set of users who have the same access in a subspace/section.
+A User group is a sub set of users who share the same permissions level inside a particular subspace or section.

+### Subspace ID
+The ID of the subspace where the group exists.

+### Section ID
+The ID of the section where the group exists.

+### ID
+The unique ID identifying the group.
+This ID is automatically assigned to the section at the moment of its creation in a sequential way.

+### Name
+The human-readable name of the group.

+### Description (Optional)
+An optional description of the group.

+### Permissions
+The array of permissions granted to all the users part of the group.

+## User Permission
+The user permission represent a user's permissions inside a specific subspace or section.

+### Subspace ID
+The ID of the subspace where the user has the permissions.

+### Section ID
+The ID of the section the user has the permissions.

+### User
+The address of the user who has the permissions.

-## Permissions
+### Permissions
-Permission is defined as the right insinde a subspace/section.
+The array of permissions granted to the user.